open-atmos/PySDM/paper/paper.md

 # Dependencies and supported platforms

 PySDM essential dependencies are: `NumPy`, `SciPy`, `Numba`, `Pint` and `ChemPy` which are all free and open-source software available via the PyPI platform.
-`PySDM` ships with a setup.py file allowing installation using the `pip` package manager (i.e., `pip install git+https://github.com/atmos-cloud-sim-uj/PySDM.git`).
+`PySDM` releases are published at the PyPI Python package index allowing installation using the `pip` package manager (i.e., `pip install PySDM`).

 `PySDM` has two alternative parallel number-crunching backends available: multi-threaded CPU backend based on `Numba` [@Numba] and GPU-resident backend built on top of `ThrustRTC` [@ThrustRTC].
 The optional GPU backend relies on proprietary vendor-specific CUDA technology, the accompanying non-free software and drivers; `ThrustRTC` and `CURandRTC` packages are released under the Anti-996 license.